learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/01_components_and_props/README.md

 - [ ] Review how a component is written
 - [ ] Explain what props are and how to create them
 - [ ] Recognize destructured props and how to work with them
-- [ ] Recognize best practices when writing components and props
 - [ ] Observe how to render multiple components from a list

 ### Deliverables